chibinz/CuckooHashing/README.md

 ## Optimizations

 ### Choice of Hash Function
-Initially, we follow Alcantera's advice using the hash function with formula [(c0 + c1 * k) mod 1900813], where c0, c1 are 2 constants generated at initialization for each subtable.
-However experiment 1 shows that this is not an ideal choice.
+Initially, we follow Alcantara's advice using the hash function with the formula [(c0 + c1 * k) mod 1900813], where c0, c1 are 2 constants generated at initialization for each subtable.
+However, experiment 1 shows that this is not an ideal choice.
 With capacity set to 2 ^ 25 and load factor about 0.3, the straightforward implementation of cuckoo hashing rehashes indefinitely and never terminates.

-After sometime researching online comparing the merits and demerits of several hash functions, we settled on `xxHash32` as our hash function.
+After some time researching online comparing the merits and demerits of several hash functions, we settled on `xxHash32` as our hash function.
 Benchmarks performed by Jarzynski et al. suggests that `xxHash32` strikes a good balance between run time performance and hash table collision rate.
-Switching to `xxHash32` proved to be wise choice with substantial decrease in collision count and negligible runtime overhead.
-The maximum load factor that the straightforward table was able is contain is now over 0.5.
-Another benefit of `xxHash32` is that it can be seeded and only require a single u32 as seed.
-This allows us to generate different hash function for each subtable very efficiently.
+Switching to `xxHash32` proved to be a wise choice with a substantial decrease in collision count and negligible runtime overhead.
+The maximum load factor that the straightforward table was able to contain is now over 0.5.
+Another benefit of `xxHash32` is that it can be seeded and only require a single u32 seed.
+This allows us to generate different hash functions for each subtable very efficiently.

 ### Random Number Generation
-At the beginning, we use the same hash function used in our hash table `xxHash32` to generate random integers.
+In the beginning, we use the same hash function used in our hash table `xxHash32` to generate random integers.
 We also tried cuda's default random number generator, the `curand` library.
-Unfortunately, it only supports generating floating point numbers and not suitable for our use case.
+Unfortunately, it only supports generating floating-point numbers and not suitable for our use case.
 To be scientific and firm in our reportings, our final implementation uses the `rand()` function from `<stdlib.h>`.
-Random integers are generated and stored in host memory and later `memcpy`ed to device memory.
+Random integers are generated and stored in host memory and later `memcpy'ed to the device memory.
 Duplicates are removed using `std::set`.

 ### Straightforward Table
-We first implement straighforward version of Cuckoo hashing.
-While cuckoo hashing is a recursive process, device functions usually does not favor function calls.
+We first implement a straightforward version of Cuckoo hashing.
+While cuckoo hashing is a recursive process, device functions usually do not favor function calls.
 Thus the eviction chain is implemented as a for loop with maximum loop count set to eviction bound.
 If an empty slot is found, we exit the loop early.
-If no empty slot is found and the maximum iteration is reached, we increment `collision` flagging to host that a rehash is needed.
-In practice, this rarely happens when load factor is less than 0.5.
+If no open space is found and the maximum iteration is reached, we increment `collision` flagging to host that a rehash is needed.
+In practice, this rarely happens when the load factor is less than 0.5.

 Note unlike conventional hash tables, accesses to table slots are made simultaneously by multiple GPU threads.
-To cope with concurrency, we use `atomicExch` to atomically swap key to be hashed and the target table slot.
-We terminate the loop if an `empty` value is retrieved, i.e., the key is successfully hashed, otherwise continue on the eviction chain.
+We use `atomicExch` to atomically swap keys to be hashed and the target table slot to cope with concurrency.
+We terminate the loop if an `empty` value is retrieved, i.e., the key is successfully hashed; otherwise, we continue on the eviction chain.

 ### Multilevel Table
-Drawing  from what we've learnt in class, frequent uncoalesced memory access to global memory is often times a performance kill, let alone all accesses must be made atomically.
-Following this insight, we try to implement a multilevel hahs table where the keys are first hashed into buckets in global memory, and cuckoo hashing is performed on individual buckets in shared memory.
+Drawing from what we've learned in class, frequent uncoalesced memory access to global memory is often a performance kill, let alone all accesses must be made atomically.
+Following this insight, we try to implement a multilevel hash table where the keys are first hashed into buckets in global memory.
+Cuckoo hashing is performed on individual buckets in shared memory.
 If any of the first level buckets is found out to be full, we generate a new hash function, perform a rehash and try to distribute the keys into the hash table more evenly.
 After the keys are distributed into buckets, we perform cuckoo hashing on individual buckets.
-If unfortunate choice of hash function is made, we only rehash the conflicting buckets.
+If an unfortunate choice of a hash function is made, we only rehash the conflicting buckets.

-While the insertion time alone is smaller than the straightforward table, combining the time to bucket input puts the multilevel table in disadvantage.
+While the insertion time alone is shorter than the straightforward table, combining the time to bucket input puts the multilevel table at a disadvantage.
 Quite contrary to our initial expectation.
-After extensive research online we've found that global atomics are optimized from the Kepler and Maxwell architecture and then on.
+After extensive research online, we've found that global atomics are optimized from the Kepler and Maxwell architecture and then on.
 Performing atomics on shared memory could actually hurt performance.
-We regard this as an real life example of how architectural improvement in hardware could turn a turn software optimization into deoptimization.
-Our result is consistent with more recent publications of xxx and xxx.
+We regard this as a real-life example of how architectural improvement in hardware could turn software optimization into deoptimization.
+Our result is consistent with more recent publications of [1](https://www.sciencedirect.com/science/article/pii/B9780123859631000046) and [2](https://arxiv.org/pdf/1712.09494).

-There are still some advantage of using a multilevel table though.
-The naive table simply throws the towel when load factor exceeds 0.7.
+There are still some advantages of using a multilevel table, though.
+The naive table simply throws the towel when the load factor exceeds 0.7.
 While the multilevel table persists till 0.85, or when capacity = 1.2n.
 It is also less sensitive to the eviction bound size, reducing the time tuning this parameter.

 ### Stash Table
 A third approach that we took comes from the 2 observations:
-1. When load factor is small, collisions happen rather infrequently.
-A full table rehash in such case is not worth extra overhead.
+1. When the load factor is small, collisions happen relatively infrequently.
+A complete table rehash, in such a case, is not worth extra overhead.
-2. When load factor is large, collisions are inevitable.
-Whether or not the hash table will able to contain all keys is a matter of probability and such probability decreases sharply after load factor reaches 0.5.
+2. When the load factor is large, collisions are inevitable.
+Whether or not the hash table will contain all keys is a matter of probability, and such probability decreases sharply after the load factor reaches 0.7.
 Following these observations, we conclude that it might be worthwhile to set aside a small stash to store conflicting keys.
-This complements the good performance of the straightforward table when the load is small, and helps us advance through even the ill-formulated capacity = 1.01n, achieving the best of both world.
+This complements the excellent performance of the straightforward table when the load is small and helps us advance through even the ill-formulated capacity = 1.01n, achieving the best of both worlds.
 Experimental results show that the stash table has the best overall performance.

 ## Experiments

-All performance figures are reported in Mops, or million operations per second.
-Additional performance metrics like total number of collisions, mean time and standard deviation are reported for stash table.
+All performance figures are reported in Mops or million operations per second.
+Additional performance metrics like the total number of collisions, mean time, and standard deviation are reported for the stash table.
 Each experiment is repeated 32 times to gain statistical confidence.
 (N/A means timeout)

 Config   | Value
 -------- | -----